circus-tent/circus/docs/source/faq.rst

 So, like Gunicorn,
 Circus is able to bind a socket that will be proxied by Nginx.
-Circus don't deal with the requests but simply binds the socket.
+Circus doesn't deal with the requests but simply binds the socket.
 It's then up to a web worker process to accept connections on the socket and do the work.